National Wetland Condition Assessment:

 The target population for the NWCA included all wetlands of the conterminous United States not currently in crop production.
 These included tidal and nontidal areas with rooted vegetation and, when present, shallow open water less than one meter deep.

 The locations and boundaries of wetlands meeting the target population were obtained using National Wetland Inventory data maintained by the U.S. Fish and Wildlife Service.
-Information on how EPA consolidated and cross-walked the inventory data to the NWCA target population is in the Technical Support Document.
+Information on how the EPA consolidated and cross-walked the inventory data to the NWCA target population is in the technical support document.

 • Inland herbaceous (freshwater wetlands dominated by nonwoody species).